Career & College Promise FAQs

-- Completed courses are broken down by the academic year (2015-2016 / Freshman year)
+- Completed courses are broken down by the academic year (Ex.
+2018 - 2019 / 9th Grade)

-- Courses in progress (IP) broken down by academic year
+- Courses in progress (IP) broken down by academic year (Ex.
+Precalculus - Grade: - )

-- Date of high school entry
+- Date of high school entry (MM/DD/YYYY)

-- Projected high school graduation date (month, day, year)
+- Projected high school graduation date (MM/DD/YYYY)

-- Cumulative GPA
+- Cumulative, unweighted GPA

-CCP students will have access to all of Wake Tech’s student support services, free-tutoring, clubs, and activities.
-However, CCP students are not allowed to participate in our college level sports but they can be a supportive spectator.
+CCP students will have access to all of Wake Tech’s student support services, free-tutoring, clubs and activities.
+However, CCP students are not allowed to participate in our college-level sports, but they can be a supportive spectator.

 Students cannot take classes outside of their pathway until they have completed their entire pathway.

 Textbooks and supplies are a student’s responsibility.
-A student’s high school, the school district, or another local organization may also cover these costs.
+A student’s high school, the school district or another local organization may also cover these costs.
 Students should check with their principal or school counselor to verify how these costs are paid and explore resources available.

-The Information Session is mandatory and is the first step in the enrollment process.
-The Information Session is important to attend so the students have the information they need to decide whether the CCP program is a good fit for them while they are still in high school.
-Students and parents will learn the basics of the CCP program, guidelines, deadlines and pathway options available.
-Students will also receive the enrollment packet so they can officially apply to the CCP program at Wake Tech.The Information Sessions are posted to the CCP website once the dates and locations have been confirmed. , Sessions are typically offered all around Wake County prior to a enrollment.
+The information session is highly recommended and is the first step in the enrollment process.
+The session helps students decide whether the CCP program is a good fit for them while they are still in high school.
+Students and parents will learn the basics of the program, guidelines, deadlines and pathway options available.
+The information session is available online 24/7 on the Information Session page.

 New Student Orientation is mandatory for newly admitted CCP students.
 Students will learn about college resources, student life, campus safety, course registration and more.
 To register, visit New Student Orientation.